A Complete Guide to Custom Wedding Invitations

 I recently posted an article on the timeline for custom wedding stationery.
 Clients are always surprised that the entire process can take so long.
 This post is to go more in-depth on exactly what goes into the process for custom wedding invitations to show why that timeline is so important.

 Don’t Miss: When to Order Your Wedding Invitations

 Pin one of these for later:

 First, you will fill out the custom invitation form with as much info as you can.
-I will follow up to clear up any questions and offer my advice on any of your unknowns.
+I will follow up to clear up any questions and offer my advice on any of your unknowns like printing methods.
 We will talk about design briefly to make sure we’re a good fit.
 Then, I will put together a quote based on your needs.

 The quote that I send can updated and manipulated to totally fit your needs.
 After you approve the quote, it is time to officially book me and reserve your spot on my calendar.
 To book, you will sign the contract and pay your retainer.
 I require 50% paid upfront before any design work can be done.

 Once you are officially booked, we will have our design consultation.
 If you are in the Chicago area, this can be in person, or we can have a video chat!
 This is when we go in-depth into the design aspect, and I can help you with wording and etiquette.
 You will send me inspiration images, we will select colors, and I will get a better feel for your vision.

 4. Look Book

 After our consultation, I immediately start brainstorming.
 I will send you a look book with inspiration images, a color palette, and (rough) concept sketches of each piece in your suite.
 You will then give me feedback to make sure I am heading in the right direction.
 You may even have some design options to choose from (ie. different monogram or crest variations).

 At this point, I start the real designs based on your feedback.
 This is when I sketch your venue illustration or wedding monogram.
 Once I complete this initial design phase, I will send you your first set of design proofs to review.